An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

 \textbf{ChaLearn First Impression dataset} was released in 2016.
 It contains talking-to-the-camera $10,000$ audio-visual clips that come from $2,764$ YouTube users, where each video lasts for about $15$ seconds with $30$ fps.
 Each video is labelled with the Big-Five personality traits that are annotated by external human annotators using the Amazon Mechanical Turk.
-The intensity of each trait was normalized to the range of $[0,1]$.
+The intensity of each trait was normalised to the range of $[0,1]$.
 The dataset provides official splits for training ($6,000$ videos), validation ($2,000$ videos) and test ($2,000$ videos).
 It is the largest audio-visual dataset openly available for research purposes, which has been annotated with Big-Five apparent personality traits.
+However, these annotations may suffer from unintentionally bias caused by pre-conception of annotators on each individual (e.g., gender and ethnicity).
+As a result, the classifier might model these bias patterns.